← Back to Blog

 Claude traces #REF!, #VALUE!, and circular reference errors to their source.
 Give it a broken cell and it explains what went wrong and how to fix it without disrupting the rest of the sheet.
 This is where most people save the most time, because debugging a cascading #REF! in a 40-tab model manually takes hours.

-The 5 things Claude for Excel does well.
+The 5 things Claude for Excel actually does well.

-Here is where the tool earns its keep for business owners and analysts.
+Here's where the tool earns its keep for business owners and analysts:

 1. Formula generation with context.
 Not just "write me a VLOOKUP."
 You describe what you're trying to calculate in plain English and Claude generates the formula with references to your actual column headers and named ranges.
-It also explains what the formula does so you understand the logic before accepting it.
+It also explains the formula so you understand what it's doing.

 2. Data cleaning on messy imports.
 When you pull data from a CRM, accounting system, or manual entry sheet, it arrives inconsistent.
-Claude identifies formatting issues, flags duplicates, standardises date formats, and cleans string fields without you writing a custom macro.
+Claude can identify formatting issues, flag duplicates, standardise date formats, and clean string fields without you writing a custom macro.

 3. Model-from-prompt for simple structures.
 Give Claude a brief, for example "build a monthly P&L with rows for revenue, COGS, gross margin, operating expenses, and EBITDA, using assumptions in a separate tab," and it will scaffold the structure.
 You fill in the numbers.
-It handles the formulas and cross-references.
+It handles the formulas.

 4. Summary tab generation.
-Claude reads a complex multi-tab model and generates a clean executive summary tab, pulling key metrics with live references back to the source data.
+One of the most-used workflows: Claude reads a complex multi-tab model and generates a clean executive summary tab, pulling key metrics with live references back to the source data.
 The summary updates automatically when inputs change.
-This is one of the most used workflows in practice.

 5. What-if scenario analysis.
-You can set up scenario toggles by describing them.
+You can set up scenario toggles by describing them to Claude.
 "Add a dropdown to this assumptions tab so I can switch between base, bull, and bear cases, and have the rest of the model respond to the selection."
-Claude builds it, explains every change, and you approve before anything is written.
+Claude builds it.
+You approve the changes cell by cell.

 The 3 things Claude for Excel cannot do.